 I fully believe in dressing for the job you want, or the job you have.
 Similarly, I believe that dressing well for attendance is a form of good manners.
 It acknowledges that you are prepared for something important and that you have pride in being ready and presentable.
 It represents that you want to be present and took the time to piece together an ensemble fit for the gathering.
 You may not always be aware of it, but what you wear is your billboard – so what are you advertising?
 Work ethic?
 Knowledge and power?
 A team?
 Social status?
 Your body?
 A brand?

 I like to be careful about what brands I wear that people can recognize, simply because it is free advertisement for that brand.
 For that reason I rarely wear clothing such as t-shirts that have the brand name or logo so obviously placed unless I really love the brand or what the brand stands for.
 It’s essential to recognize branding when shopping, but not for the reasons you may think.
 Obviously people recognize high-end brands when they see them, but knowing what makes a brand better than others is by far more important – whether it be a longer lasting material, dyes that won’t fade, or softer fabric.
 Other than paying for quality, price really isn’t a factor in creating an amazing look, so long as you know what you’re going for.
-A $20 top and $40 shorts when styled the right way can look better than a $200 outfit any day of the week.
+A $10 top and a $30 skirt can look better than a $200 outfit any day of the week depending on how you style them.

 Bottom line – style isn’t about the price tag, it’s not about the brand or what’s trendy.
 It’s knowing yourself.
 It’s taking fashion and creating self-love, self-expression, and self-confidence visible to the eye.
 It’s feeling comfortable in how you dress.
 You’ll find that when you’re allowed to express yourself, feel comfortable and confident in what you wear, you’ll always look amazing.